avosa/bloodbath-erl/README.md

 # Conclusion

 Bloodbath is a powerful library that simplifies event scheduling and management.
-This README should have given you an idea of how to use it in your Erlang application.
+This README should have given you an idea of how to use it in your Erlang and Elixir applications.
 For more information, see the [official documentation](https://docs.bloodbath.io/).